radiantearth/stac-spec/item-spec/common-metadata.md

 ### Date and Time Range

-While a STAC item can have a nominal datetime describing the capture, these properties allow an item to have a range of capture datetimes.
+While a STAC item can have a nominal datetime describing the capture, these properties allow an item to have a range of capture dates and times.
 An example of this is the [MODIS 16 day vegetation index product.](https://lpdaac.usgs.gov/products/mod13q1v006/).
 The datetime property in a STAC item and these fields are not mutually exclusive.

 **Important:** Using one of the fields REQUIRES to include the other field as well to enable a user to search STAC records by the provided times.
 So if you use `start_datetime` you need to add `end_datetime` and vice-versa.
 Both fields are also REQUIRED if the `datetime` field is set to `null`.